numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 .. note::

-    This NEP is third in a series:
+    This NEP is second in a series:

     - :ref:`NEP 40 <NEP40>` explains the shortcomings of NumPy's dtype implementation.